 3- Types of targeting – Target and Bid and Bid Only

-The Target and Bid type allows you to target a particular audience with specific keywords.
-For example, say you have an AdWords campaign to promote used cars: you would be going after keywords like “used cars,” but it would be too expensive to appear for every query.
+The Target and Bid targeting type allows you to target a particular audience with specific keywords.
+For example, you have an AdWords campaign to promote your used cars: you therefore target keywords such as “Used car”, but it is too expensive to appear for each query.

-With Target and Bid , you could target only the queries from users who had previously visited your site, or who had already done business with you.
+With Target and Bid , you could only target queries to users who have visited your site before or done business with you.

-The Bid Only option allows you to geotarget users, in addition to adding an incremental bid for the audience of your choice.
-So, you might be prepared to bid $3.50 for the term “used car” for user X, but if user X had already visited your site, you might be prepared to pay more to appear in the top 4 results.
+The Bid Only option allows us to target all users in our geotargeting in addition to adding an incremental bid for the audience of your choice.
+So you might be willing to bet $3.5 for the term “Used car” for User X, but if User X has visited your site before, you might be willing to pay more to appear in the top 4. .

-Using these methods, you can aim for a far more specific audience, allowing you to increase your conversion rate, and target the users that really matter to you.
+In these ways, you will target a much more specific audience, which will increase your conversion rate and target the users who really matter to you.

-5- Bid type – Flexible Bid Strategies (FBS)
+5- The type of auction – Flexible Bid Strategies (FBS)

-Few people use this type of automated bidding, but this could be on the verge of changing with the end of right side ads.
-FBS are automated bids that offer an alternative to setting a max CPC.
-For each goal, there is an alternate bidding strategy associated with your needs.
+Few people use this type of automatic bidding, but the situation may be about to change with the removal of ads on the right side.
+FBS are automatic auctions that provide an alternative option to the regular Max CPC mode.
+For each objective, there is an alternative bidding mode associated with your needs.

-To conclude, there is no question that this new format will have an impact, both on paid search and SEO, and no one can predict exactly what it will be…
+In short, it is certain that this new display format will have an impact as much on Paid Search as on SEO and no one can predict what will really happen...